Balak, Pinchas, & Matot: Midianites Revisited

 After the most spectacular miracle in his career, the prophet Elijah asks God for death in this week’s haftarah reading (1 Kings 18:46-19:21, which accompanies the Torah reading Pinchas).

-Jezebel by John Liston Byam Shaw, 19th c.
+Jezebel, by John Liston Byam

 In the first book of Kings, Ahab (Achav, אַחְסָב) king of the northern Israelite kingdom of Samaria, marries a Phoenician princess named Jezebel (Izevel, אִיזֶבֶל).
 As soon as she moves in she tries to change the religion of her new country.
-She imports prophets serving Baal and Asheirah, and orders the murder of all the prophets of Y-H-V-H, the God of Israel.
+She imports prophets serving Baal and Asherah, and orders the murder of all the prophets of Y-H-V-H, the God of Israel.
 But 101 of God’s prophets escape: 100 acolytes who are hidden by one of King Ahab’s officials, and one elusive traveling prophet named Elijah (Eliyahu, אֵלִיָּהוּ).

 And the winner is …